Createdd/Writing/2018/articles/MLIntroP3.md

 ![costFuncReg2](../assets/mlIntro/costFuncReg2.png)

-Now we want to regularize the first term with the parameter C:
+Now we want to regularize the first term with the parameter C and adding a new cost function (cost1 and cost0) for transpose theta:

 ![costFuncSVM](../assets/mlIntro/costFuncSVM.png)